 On February 17, 2015, pursuant to the terms of a shares for services agreement (the "Agreement"), the Company obtained TSX Venture Exchange approval to issue 420,168 common shares of the Company as payment for completion for certain drilling services.
-The issued shares will be escrowed pursuant to the terms of a voluntary escrow agreement, and will be released upon the date of completion of the drilling services or the expiry of three years following the date of the Agreement.

 On February 23, 2015, the Company completed a private placement consisting of 100,000 units at a price of \$0.20 per unit for gross proceeds of \$20,000.
 Each unit consisted of one common share and one warrant.
 Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at a price of \$0.26 per share for two years from the date of issue of the warrant.
-The Company is entitled to accelerate the expiry date of the warrants if the 15-day volume weighted average stock price of the Company trades \$0.35 or higher, then, on notice from the Company, the warrant holders will have 20 days to exercise their warrants; otherwise, the warrants will expire on the 21^{st} day.
+The Company is entitled to accelerate the expiry date of the warrants if the 15-day volume weighted average stock price of the Company trades \$0.35 or higher, then, on notice from the Company, the warrant holders will have 20 days to exercise their warrants; otherwise, the warrants will expire on the 21st day.
 Fair value was calculated using the following Black-Scholes pricing model variables: risk-free interest rate - 0.38%; expected stock price volatility - 97.03%; dividend yield of 0%; and expected warrant life of 1.45 years.